Your generous gift to Continuing Studies helps provide the resources necessary to keep the Wisconsin Idea alive and thriving

 The programming units within Continuing Studies exemplify the Wisconsin Idea by providing and supporting high-quality continuing education, outreach, service, and scholarship related to arts and humanities as well as professional development.

-Continuing Studies provides classes, conferences, noncredit certificates, and workshops to lifelong learners.
+Continuing Studies provides workshops, classes, conferences, and noncredit certificates for lifelong learners.
 These funds provide both programmatic support to our noncredit continuing education programs and scholarships to support learners for whom the registration fees are a significant barrier.

 Arts and Humanities